List of North American broadcast station classes

 This is a list of broadcast station classes applicable in much of North America under international agreements between the United States, Canada, and Mexico.
 Effective radiated power (ERP) and height above average terrain (HAAT) are listed unless otherwise noted.

 All radio and television stations within 320 km of the US-Canada or US-Mexico border must get approval by both the domestic and foreign agency.
-These agencies are Industry Canada/Canadian Radio-television and Telecommunications Commission (CRTC) in Canada, the Federal Communications Commission (FCC) in the US, and the Federal Telecommunications Institute (IFT) in Mexico.
+These agencies are Industry Canada/Canadian Radio-television and Telecommunications Commission (CRTC) in Canada, the Federal Communications Commission (FCC) in the US, and the Telecommunications Regulatory Commission (CRT) in Mexico.

 AM

 This diagram illustrates how the AM radio spectrum is classified in North America.

 Station class descriptions

 All domestic (United States) AM stations are classified as A, B, C, or D.